Pyre-Bot/pyre-bot/README.md

 This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details

 ## Changelog

+### 0.3.1
+* Removed League of Legends support and dependencies... for now.

 ### 0.3.0
 * Added the restart feature